StefanieSwz/fake-news-classification/README.md

 │   ├── processed          <- The final, canonical data sets for modeling.
 │   └── raw                <- The original, immutable data dump.
 │
-├── data.dvc               <- DVC folder to pull complete data folder from Google Cloud Bucket.
+├── data.dvc               <- DVC file to pull complete data folder from Google Cloud Bucket.
 ├── docker                 <- Containing all docker files.
 ├── docs                   <- Mkdocs project; see mkdocs.org for details.
 │